bioinf/Gematria/README.md

 GeMaTrIA interface part was developed via Python 3 (scripts _gematria.py_ and _GMS_aux_lib.py_) while the most computationally-consuming algorithms were implemented in C (_makeRawGMS_).

+The following set of extra Python libraries are required (in brackets we give the versions of the libraries for which our tool was tested):
+* numpy (1.10.4)
+* biopython (1.68)
+* scipy (0.17.1)

 Out of the box it can produce output files with a mappability track in two formats: Wig and Bed (in this case mappability will be reflected with color intensity).
 However a user may enhance capabilites of GeMaTrIA output formats in the following way:

 * For bigWig: install Python [pyBigWig library](https://github.com/deeptools/pyBigWig)